Mount Erebus disaster: Mahon inquiry

 In response to public demand, the New Zealand government announced a further one-man Royal Commission of Inquiry into the accident, to be performed by Justice Peter Mahon.
 This Royal Commission was initially handicapped in that the deadline was extremely short; originally set for 31 October 1980, it was subsequently extended four times.

-Mahon's report, released on 27 April 1981, cleared the crew of blame for the disaster.
-Mahon said the single, dominant, and effective cause of the crash was Air New Zealand's alteration of the flight plan waypoint coordinates in the ground navigation computer without advising the crew.
+The report was released on 27 April 1981, and cleared the crew of blame.
+Mahon concluded that the single, dominant and effective cause of the crash was Air New Zealand's alteration of the flight plan waypoint coordinates in the navigation computer without advising the crew.
 The new flight plan took the aircraft directly over the mountain, rather than along its flank.
 Due to whiteout conditions, "a malevolent trick of the polar light", the crew were unable to visually identify the mountain in front of them.
 Furthermore, they may have experienced a rare meteorological phenomenon called sector whiteout, which creates the visual illusion of a flat horizon far in the distance.
 A very broad gap between cloud layers appeared to allow a view of the distant Ross Ice Shelf and beyond.
 Mahon noted that the flight crew, with many thousands of hours of flight time between them, had considerable experience with the extreme accuracy of the aircraft's inertial navigation system.
 Mahon also found that the preflight briefings for previous flights had approved descents to any altitude authorised by the US ATC at McMurdo Station, and that the radio communications centre at McMurdo Station had indeed authorised Collins to descend to 2000 ft, below the minimum safe level of 6,000 ft.

 In his report, Mahon found that airline executives and senior pilots had engaged in a conspiracy to whitewash the inquiry, accusing them of "an orchestrated litany of lies" by covering up evidence and lying to investigators.
-Mahon found that, in the original report, Chippindale had a poor grasp of the flying involved in jet-airline operation, as he (and the New Zealand CAA in general) was typically involved in investigating simple light aircraft crashes.
-Chippindale's investigation techniques were revealed as lacking in rigour, which allowed errors and avoidable gaps in knowledge to appear in reports.
-Consequently, Chippindale entirely missed the importance of the flight-plan change and the rare meteorological conditions of Antarctica.
-Had the pilots been informed of the flight plan change, the crash would have been avoided.
+Mahon accused Chippindale of having a poor grasp of the flying involved in jet-airline operation, as he (and the New Zealand CAA in general) was typically involved in investigating simple light aircraft crashes.